FREE MENTAL HEALTH ASSESSMENT. start here

 Mental illness can simply be described as the absence of mental health, but we’re willing to bet that definition doesn’t help much.
 Frankly, it’s difficult to describe particular symptoms, because each mental illness may affect you differently — and different people may be affected differently by the same mental illness.

 Mental illness is a little like darkness: it’s the absence of light.
 “Light” in this case, however, is normal functioning in settings like work, school, relationships and more.
 If you’re mentally ill, you may not be able to cope with daily life or function like you used to in these areas.
+And if you're looking for the difference between mental illness vs personality disorder, this guide has the answers.

 People experiencing mental illness experience more intense distress, have trouble coping with adversity compared with others and generally struggle to meet obligations and enjoy an acceptable quality of life.